UniversitaDellaCalabria/django-freeradius-manager/README.md

 - Identity management
 - Expirable Freeeradius accounts
 - Credentials provisioning through expirable Token sent via email
-- Users can view all their connections and devices in an Ajax DataTable
+- Users can view all their connections and devices in a responsive Ajax DataTable
-- importable identities via CSV files
+- Importable identities via CSV files
+- Many Freeradius Accounts to one identity

+**An interesting use case**
+A user can have multiple freeradius accounts.
+Everytime he logs in the system using a freeradius account he can see all his freeradius accounts and change the passwords of these.
+If instead a user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`, this way he can see the all the freeradius accounts belonging to him and change their password.
+When one of these freeradius accounts accesses to the system they can only see connection beloging to the used freeradius accounts, and not all, and change only his password.
+This can be a good strategy for managers that want to handle more accounts to their collaborators, belonging to his identity.

 #### Setup

-Install django things
+Install Django things
 ````
 apt install python3 python3-dev libmariadb-client python3-pip
 virtualenv -ppython3 env